Welcome to the fourth edition of Broadway Malyan’s Dispatches

 Bhartiya City, a new city spanning 125 acres in North Bangalore, India, has been named by MIPIM Asia, the property leaders’ summit in Asia Pacific, as a winning project in the 7th edition of the MIPIM Asia Awards.
 The practice is providing a wide range of design services on the project which has been announced as a winner in the ‘Best Futura Mega Project’ category.

 Finally, the practice has launched ‘Building Momentum’, a new hard-backed coffee table book that tells the story of Broadway Malyan.
-Please contact us at[email protected] to request a copy.
+Please email us to request a copy.

 Expert views from Broadway Malyan